GalNivs/galnivs.github.io/_posts/2024-10-10-EVM-Vulnerabilities%3a-From-Precompiles-To-Node-Takeover-and-Mass-Destruction.md

 ## Bounty and Thanks

-I reported the vulnerability through SKALE's HackerOne and after a short triage (+ a very good talk with the relevant team) I received 10,250$ bounty for the three vulnerabilities reported.
+I reported the bugs through SKALE's HackerOne and after a short triage (+ a very good talk with the relevant team) I received 10,250$ bounty for the three vulnerabilities reported.

 I would personally like to thank SKALE team for taking the issues very seriously, deploying fast patches and paying a very respectable bug bounty albeit being out of scope for their official bug bounty program on HackerOne, you guys are awesome!